lizmat/raku-all-modules/gfldex/perl6-typesafe-html/README.md

 [![Build Status](https://travis-ci.org/gfldex/perl6-typesafe-html.svg?branch=master)](https://travis-ci.org/gfldex/perl6-typesafe-html)

 Baseclass to be used with Typesafe::XHTML::Writer.
-It overloads `infix:<~>` to guard against omision of HTML-entity quotation.
-This is not a DOM Implementation, it's merely a secure way to concatanate HTML and non-HTML strings.
+It overloads `infix:<~>` to guard against omision of HTML-element quotation.
+This is not a DOM implementation, it's merely a secure way to concatanate HTML and non-HTML strings.
 It's lightweight by design, resulting in fairly good speed.

 The only characters that are turned into HTML-Entities are `<` and `&`.
 If you